Direct In

 Direct box for electric guitar that emulates a mic'd clean, pedal-friendly amp's sound, so you can gig or record without an amp while enjoying the real amp's organic sound

-- Luxurious, transparent low end
+- Transparent low end

 Perfect for "silent stage" venues or any time you don't want to lug your amp along.